-Some of the financial highlights of fiscal year 2022 are as follows:
+Some of the financial highlights of fiscal year 2023 are as follows:

-- Operating revenues increased approximately 41.0% or \$9.5 million from the prior year to the current year, due primarily to an increase in Coronavirus Aid, Relief, and Economic Security Act (CARES) funding received in the form of federal grants - Capital depreciable assets increased \$49.7 million with the ongoing construction of the new OSO Creek Campus, and renovations of facilities on the Heritage and Windward Campuses. - Certified net assessed property values increased 3.74% from \$29.1 billion in the prior year to \$31.6 billion in the current year; the assessed tax rate decreased from .288600 to .283340, resulting in an increase in tax revenues totaling \$3.3 million - In the fiscal year ended August 31, 2022 total District revenues exceeded total expenses by \$9.6 million as a result of careful budgeting, additional funding from the "Higher Education Emergency Relief Fund" for tuition losses incurred due to the pandemic, and prudent fiscal management conservation of resources.
+- Operating revenues decreased approximately 29.3% or \$9.6 million from the prior year to the current year, due primarily to a decrease in Coronavirus Aid, Relief, and Economic Security Act (CARES) funding received in the form of federal grants. - Capital depreciable assets increased \$32.4 million due to the completion of the new Oso Creek Campus and the ongoing construction for renovations of facilities on the Heritage and Windward Campuses. - Certified net assessed property values increased 12.5% from \$31.6 billion in the prior year to \$35.6 billion in the current year; the assessed tax rate decreased from .283340 to .266104, resulting in an increase in tax revenues totaling \$5.7 million. - Construction of the new Oso Creek Campus was complete in late 2022 and the campus became fully operational in January of 2023.
+The new campus sits on 96 acres on Corpus Christi's southside.
+The campus features centers of excellence encompassing three areas of study: 1) Architecture and Drafting Technology; 2) Biology, Biotechnology and Biomanufacturing (bio-sciences) and 3) Hospitality and Culinary Arts.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED AUGUST 31, 2022 and 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED AUGUST 31, 2023 and 2022